axieinfinity/ronin-dpos-contracts/README.md

 ## Documentation

-See [docs/README.md](./docs/README.md) for the programming documentation of the contracts.
+See [docs/README.md](./docs/README.md) for the documentation of the contracts.

+See [docs/HACK.md](./docs/HACK.md) for the structure of the repo.

 For the contract interaction flow, please refer to [DPoS Contract: Interaction Flow](https://skymavis.notion.site/DPoS-Contract-Interaction-Flow-3a535cf9048f46f69dd9a45958ad9b85).